sdb-cloud-ops/cloud-ops/_docs/Deploying/AWS/deploying.md

 ## SingleStore DB

-Skip this step if you did the previous step (delete AKS cluster).
+Skip this step if you did the previous step (delete AKS cluster)

 1. Delete all Kubernetes object using helm command